What we do

 Read about what Making Every Intervention Count has achieved to date including new teams and services.

-Our commissioning intentions have been jointly agreed between Suffolk County Council and the Health Clinical Commissioning Groups, and are available in the tendering and supplying section of this website.
+Our commissioning intentions have been jointly agreed between Suffolk County Council and the NHS Clinical Commissioning Groups, and are available in the tendering and supplying section of this website.

 These intentions which have been developed by commissioners, working with partners and providers, outline our shared strategic direction and allows providers to plan ahead.